Jammy2211/PyAutoLens/docs/general/demagnified_solutions.rst

     )

 The threshold of 0.5" is large.
 For an accurate lens model we would anticipate the positions trace within < 0.01" of one another.
-However, we only want the threshold to aid the non-linear with the choice of mass model in the intial fit and remove demagnified solutions.
+However, we only want the threshold to aid the non-linear with the choice of mass model in the initial fit and remove demagnified solutions.

 Resampling